Installing user written ado files on the research servers

 sysdir set PERSONAL "U:\Documents\Statafiles"

-*Set directory to same location set for PLUS directory.
+*Green text is a comment.
+Set directory to same location set for PLUS directory.
 This is also the place where all your Stata working files are saved.

 *Use option below if you know the name of the ado file you wish to use